|Organization Name||:||Organization for the Prohibition of Chemical Weapons (OPCW)|

 Qualifications and Experience

-You should have an advanced university degree in Political Sciences, International Relations, Economics, Law or related area.
-A first level university degree in combination with qualifying experience (minimum 7 years) may be accepted in lieu of the advanced university degree.
+Essential: An advanced degree in Chemistry or equivalent from a recognized institution.
+A first-level university degree in combination with extensive relevant laboratory experience (minimum 9 years) may be accepted in lieu of the advanced university degree.

 Knowledge and Experience